 - (1) Identified and engineered drilling locations.
-These locations have been identified for potential future drilling and were not producing at December 31, 2019.
+These locations have been identified for potential future drilling and were not producing at December 31, 2020.
 The total net engineered drilling locations are calculated by multiplying the gross engineered drilling locations in an operating area by our working interest participation in such locations.
-Each horizontal drilling location generally represents a one-mile lateral, although we anticipate that many of our future wells will have lateral lengths longer than one mile.
-At December 31, 2019, these engineered drilling locations included only 372 gross (168.5 net) locations to which we have assigned proved undeveloped reserves, primarily in the Wolfcamp or Bone Spring plays, but also in the Brushy Canyon, Avalon, Delaware and Strawn formations, in the Delaware Basin, 14 gross (13.7 net) locations to which we have assigned proved undeveloped reserves in the Eagle Ford and five gross (0.5 net) locations to which we have assigned proved undeveloped reserves in the Haynesville shale.
-Certain of these locations to which we have assigned proved undeveloped reserves may contemplate lateral lengths longer than one mile. - (2) These estimates were prepared by our engineering staff and audited by Netherland, Sewell & Associates, Inc., independent reservoir engineers.
+Individual horizontal drilling locations generally represent a variety of lateral lengths, from one mile to greater than two miles, based upon our current assumptions for a well that could be drilled at that location given our current acreage position.
+At December 31, 2020, approximately two-thirds of these identified drilling locations were expected to be horizontal laterals with lateral lengths of two miles or greater, and approximately 80% are expected to have lateral lengths of 1.5 miles or greater.
+At December 31, 2020, these engineered drilling locations included only 358 gross (145 net) locations to which we have assigned proved undeveloped reserves, primarily in the Wolfcamp or Bone Spring plays, but also in the Brushy Canyon, Avalon and Delaware formations, in the Delaware Basin.
+At December 31, 2020, we had assigned no proved undeveloped reserves to our leasehold in the Eagle Ford shale or the Haynesville shale, primarily as a result of the significantly lower oil and natural gas prices used to estimate proved reserves at December 31, 2020, which were \$36.04 per Bbl and \$1.99 per MMBtu, respectively, as compared to prior periods. - (2) These estimates were prepared by our engineering staff and audited by Netherland, Sewell & Associates, Inc., independent reservoir engineers.
 For additional information regarding our oil and natural gas reserves, see "-Estimated Proved Reserves" and Supplemental Oil and Natural Gas Disclosures included in the unaudited supplementary information in this Annual Report, which is incorporated herein by reference. - (3) Production volumes and proved reserves reported in two streams: oil and natural gas, including both dry and liquids-rich natural gas.
-Estimated using a conversion ratio of one Bbl of oil per six Mcf of natural gas. - (4) Includes potential future engineered drilling locations in the Wolfcamp, Bone Spring, Brushy Canyon, Strawn and Avalon plays on our acreage in the Delaware Basin at December 31, 2019 - (5) Includes one well producing oil from the Austin Chalk formation in La Salle County, Texas and two wells producing small quantities of natural gas from the San Miguel formation in Zavala County, Texas. - (6) Includes the Cotton Valley formation and shallower zones and also includes one well producing from the Frio formation in Orange County, Texas. - (7) Some of the same leases cover the net acres shown for both the Haynesville formation and the shallower Cotton Valley formation.
+Estimated using a conversion ratio of one Bbl of oil per six Mcf of natural gas. - (4) Includes potential future engineered drilling locations in the Wolfcamp, Bone Spring, Brushy Canyon and Avalon plays on our acreage in the Delaware Basin at December 31, 2020. - (5) Includes one well producing oil from the Austin Chalk formation in La Salle County, Texas and two wells producing small quantities of natural gas from the San Miguel formation in Zavala County, Texas. - (6) Includes the Cotton Valley formation and shallower zones and also includes one well producing from the Frio formation in Orange County, Texas. - (7) Some of the same leases cover the net acrease shown for both the Haynesville formation and the shallower Cotton Valley formation.
 Therefore, the sum of the net acreage for both formations is not equal to the total net acreage for Northwest Louisiana.
 This total includes acreage that we are producing from or that we believe to be prospective for these formations.

-We are active both as an operator and as a co-working interest owner with various industry participants.
-At December 31, 2019, we operated the majority of our acreage in the Delaware Basin in Southeast New Mexico and West Texas.
+We are active both as an operator and as a non-operating co-working interest owner with various industry participants.
+At December 31, 2020, we operated a significant majority of our acreage in the Delaware Basin in Southeast New Mexico and West Texas.
 In those wells where we are not the operator, our working interests are often relatively small.
-At December 31, 2019, we also were the operator for approximately 93% of our Eagle Ford acreage and approximately 59% of our Haynesville acreage, including approximately 26% of our acreage in what we believe is the core area of the Haynesville play.
-A large portion of our acreage in the core area of the Haynesville shale is operated by Chesapeake.
+At December 31, 2020, we also were the operator for approximately 93% of our Eagle Ford acreage and approximately 52% of our Haynesville acreage, including approximately 8% of our acreage in what we believe is the core area of the Haynesville play.